Keyboard shortcuts

 use serde::{Deserialize, Serialize};

-Apply, ApplyProjection, DomainEvent, Handle, Projection, Repository,
+use sourcery::{Apply, ApplyProjection, DomainEvent, Handle, Repository, store::inmemory};

 #[derive(Clone, Debug, PartialEq, Eq, Serialize, Deserialize)]